 The City of Coppell employs a very open budgeting process during which there are multiple opportunities for the citizens to participate.
-Texas citizens are protected by the current truth-intaxation and tax rate roll-back provisions.
+Texas citizens are protected by SB2 the current truthin-taxation and tax rate roll-back and no new revenue and voter approval provisions.
 Once again, voter approval of the actions of the Mayor and City Council is accomplished each time they seek re-election.

-- 1. Whenever the state passes along a mandate it causes local property taxes to go up.
+- 1. Whenever the state passes along a unfunded mandate it causes local property taxes to go up.
 That is why the state per capita tax burden is so low.
-It is because the state passes along so much of the burden to the local governments. - Communities should be left to decide for themselves the level of funding they deem appropriate and they do this by participating in community visioning processes, budget processes, voting on capital improvements - 3.
+It is because the state passes along so much of the burden to the local governments. - 2.
+Communities should be left to decide for themselves the level of funding they deem appropriate and they do this by participating in community visioning processes, budget processes, voting on capital improvements - 3.
 Formulas that allow for the growth in debt service funding but not operations and maintenance funding to requisite levels to program and maintain the capital improvements are counterintuitive.
-Once again, it does no good to build it, even if voters

-- approve if the revenues that are necessary to operate and maintain the improvement are not available. - 4.
+Once again, it does no good to build it, even if voters approve if the revenues that are necessary to operate and maintain the improvement are not available. - 4.
 Any bill requiring voter approval of an increased level of expenditure is fraught with problems due to the budget adoption cycle for Texas municipalities and the now limited number of dates that a municipality can hold an election.